How to promote your music on social media

 As long as you’re personal and polite, and don’t just spam your new contacts, it’s a community of like-minded people who could really help to advance your career.

 We hope you find these tips useful.
 We’re curious to hear about your experience with social media: what’s worked and what hasn’t, and what advice you’d give artists who are just starting to promote their music.
+You can leave a comment below.

 Ready to start promoting your music?